omartaveras/EventsFine/README.md

 - Setup new Event POST route
 - Add in body-parser
 - Setup route to show form
-- Add basic unstyled from
+- Add basic unstyled form
+## Step #2
+- Install and configure Mongoose
+- Setup Event Model
+- Use Event Model inside of our routes

 ###### Style
 * Create header and footer partials